learn-co-curriculum/phase-3-programming-univbasics-4-using-symbols-for-hash-keys/README.md

 is given a **new** allocation.
 This is because string data can change and Ruby needs to take this into account.

-Symbols, unlike strings, **cannot by changed**.
+Symbols, unlike strings, **cannot be changed**.
 That is to say, symbols are [_immutable_][immutable].
 They are _unique_ in Ruby's eyes, and once created, always refer to the same point in memory.
 This works well for hash keys.
 Once a key/value pair is defined in a hash, we might change the _value_ of the pair,